skye10/Cook-Y-in-X-minutes/git/git-with-multiple-accounts.md

-# Git for dummies using multiple accounts
+# Git with multiple accounts

 ### Linking a Git account to local machine

+### Problem

+You have multiple Git accounts (e.g. one for work, another for play) and want to organize your local system to keep things separate.

+### Strategy

+Create a separate private/public key pair for each Git account.
+Add each Git account in your local ~/.ssh/config file.

+### How to do it

+These steps have been verified on OS X, should work similarly for a windows / linux system.

 #### On Local

-* Generate a ssh key for each of your personas (for example, 1 for your work persona, 1 for personal)
+* Generate a ssh key for each of your accounts (for example, one for your work Git account, another for personal account).
+Example below shows ssh key generation for your work account.

 ```
-ssh-keygen -t rsa -b 4096 -C “rsec@work.com” -f "id_rsec_work"
+$ ssh-keygen -t rsa -b 4096 -c “me@work” -f "id_work"
---------------1---------- -------2----------    -----3-------

-1. Command
+             -------1------    ----2----    -----3---

+Notes:
+1. Options ("use algorithm RSA with key size 4096 bits")
-2. Comment - tag with your persona email
+2. -c ("comment") good practice: tag with your persona email
-3. id file name (if not provided, you will be prompted)
+3. -f (file) file that stores the key
 ```
+* The above command will generate two files containing private and the public keys:
+  * 	`~/.ssh/id_work`, the private key
+  * 	`~/.ssh/id_work.pub`, the public key
-* Add this key to `~/.ssh/config`
+* As next step, add this key to `~/.ssh/config`.
+If this file doesn't exist, create one.

 ```
-Host bitbucket.org-rsec                (1)
+Host bitbucket.org-rsec           ...1
-    HostName bitbucket.org             (2)
+    HostName bitbucket.org        ...2
-    User git                           (3)
+    User git                      ...3
-    IdentityFile ~/.ssh/id_rsec_work   (4)
+    IdentityFile ~/.ssh/id_work   ...4
-    UseKeychain yes                    (5)
+    UseKeychain yes               ...5

+Notes:
-1. Provide a string to use for Host (for git clone)
+1. Provide a string to use for this Git account
 2. Hostname domain ("bitbucket.org", "github.com", etc)
 3. User is always "git"
 4. The ssh key you created for this Host